 Parmesan Risotto always reminds me of my childhood.
 It's such an easy dish to make and it doesn't require much time and effort so it was the perfect lunch or dinner when I was a kid.

-If you don't love zucchini (crazy!) you can substitute them with over veggies (see below for substitutions recommendations, or skip them altogether and make a classic Risotto al Parmigiano (Parmesan Risotto).
+If you don't love zucchini (crazy!) you can substitute them with other veggies (see below for substitutions recommendations, or skip them altogether and make a classic Risotto al Parmigiano (Parmesan Risotto).

-This risotto has only a few ingredients, but see below some possible substitutions if you want to change it up.
+This risotto has only a few ingredients but below there are some possible substitutions if you want to change it up.

 - Carnaroli Rice: To make a creamy risotto, you need to use a type of rice that has a high amount of starch.
 The best rice for risotto is the Carnaroli type.
 Alternatively, you can use Arborio rice which is similar.
 Any other type of rice will not make a creamy risotto.

 - Zucchini: Zucchini is one of my favorite options for this kind of risotto, but you also substitute them with mushrooms, asparagus, artichokes, pumpkin, bell peppers, carrots, beets, and whatever you fancy!
 Risotto is very versatile so fantasy is your only limit.
 You can also skip completely the veggies and enjoy a classic Parmesan Risotto.